 - 1 tablespoon Olive oil

 - Cut the potatoes into chunk cubes and cook them in boiling water and put them aside.

-- Turn the stove on medium-high then add ½ can of lite coconut milk,1 cup of water, 1 tbsp of Masaman curry paste, and beef into a pot.
+- Turn the stove on medium-high then add ½ can of lite coconut milk,1 cup of water, 1 tablespoon of Masaman curry paste, and beef into a pot.
 Simmer the beef and the other ingredients for 30 to 45 minutes or until the meat is soft and tender then put it aside.

 - Turn the stove on high.
-In a large pot, add olive oil and 3 tbsp Masaman curry paste.
+In a large pot, add olive oil and 3 tablespoon Masaman curry paste.
 Stir-fry the paste until you can smell the paste's aroma then add one can of lite coconut milk.
 Once the curry is boiling, add more lite coconut milk a bit by bit.
 So basically, every time that the curry is boiling, you are going to more of the coconut milk (all the rest of the coconut milk).

 - Add the cooked beef and potatoes, cinnamon sticks, bay leaves, ½ cup of water, sweet onion, fish sauce, tamarind, coconut sugar.
 Mix all the ingredients together and let them cook until the onion is cooked.

 - Serve the curry with a choice of your steamed rice, but I recommend either jasmine brown rice or basmati rice (these are one of the healthier choices among the other kind of rice) and sliced avocados.

 I used a store-bought massaman curry in this recipe just for the time's sake.
 However, I have the massaman curry paste recipe if you want to make it from scratch.